vinialves/diff-api/README.md

 ## Some assumptions

-* For this initial version, data persistence is not a major requirement,
+* For this initial version, data persistence is not a major requirement.
 The application keeps the diffs in memory.
 If data persistence becomes a
 requirement (for example if the system need to be more fail-proof)
 the data can  be easily persisted in any desired database.